 Review Elements: MOS must include a margin of safety (MOS) to account for any lack of knowledge concerning the relationship between load and wasteload allocations and water quality (CWA §303(d) (1) (C), 40 C.F.R. §130.7(c)(1)).
 EPA's 1991 TMDL Guidance explains that the MOS may be implicit (i.e., incorporated into the TMDL through conservative assumptions in the analysis) or explicit (i.e., expressed in the TMDL as loadings set aside for the MOS).
 If the MOS is implicit, the conservative assumptions in the analysis that account for the MOS should be identified and described.
 The document should discuss why the assumptions are considered conservative and the effect of the assumption on the final TMDL value determined. ☑ If the MOS is explicit, the loading set aside for the MOS should be identified.
 The document should discuss how the explicit MOS chosen is related to the uncertainty and/or potential error in the linkage analysis between the WQS, the TMDL target, and the TMDL loading rate.
 If, rather than an explicit or implicit MOS, the TMDL relies upon a phased approach to deal with large and/or unquantifiable uncertainties in the linkage analysis, the document should include a description of the planned phases for the TMDL as well as a monitoring plan and adaptive management strategy.
-Recommendation: Approve Partial Approval Disapprove Insufficient Information explicit MOS for the Sheyenne River is included in Table 7 of the TMDL document.
+Recommendation:

-Summary: The Sheyenne River TMDL document includes an explicit MOS for the listed segment of the stream.
-The MOS was derived by calculating 10 percent of the loading capacity.
-The
+Summary: The Cannonball River TMDL document includes explicit MOSs for each of the listed segments in the watershed.
+The MOSs were derived by calculating 10 percent of the loading capacity for each segment.
+The explicit MOSs for the two Cannonball River segments are included in Tables 10 - 11 of the TMDL document.